eclipse-edc/Connector/README.md

 > The Eclipse DataspaceConnector project is intended as lightweight component to enable sovereign data sharing and policy
 > handling.

+_Note: items marked with [TBW] indicate that the respective documentation is yet to be written_

 ## Built with

 One of the guiding principles in developing the connector is simplicity and keeping a small footprint with as little